 Red clover (Trifolium pratense) is a member of the Legume family.
 It is related to beans and peanuts.
 In a recent article on white clover, I covered the use of white clover as an edible wild plant.
 In comments to that article, some people confused white clover with red clover.
 One person even strongly suggested that the two were identical, with red clover being identical to white clover.
 They stated that red clover was simply a pink version of the white clover covered in the article.
 However, these two plants, while being cousins, are very different in the amounts and types of naturally occurring chemical constituents they contain.
+They are also very different in the size of the stems, leaves, and flowers.

 What Is Red Clover?